DanielTakeshi/IL_ROS_HSR/README.md

 ![](imgs/rviz_2.png)

-Note that the bed is as close to the AR marker as possible.
+Note I: the bed is as close to the AR marker as possible.

+Note II: in the older project where grasp points =/= corner points, the `head_down` and `head_up` frames were where we actually told the HSR gripper to go to after it gripped a sheet.
+Since we now have corners, the corners need to be dragged slightly further away from the actual corner of the bed frame.
+However, we'll leave `head_down` and `head_up` as frames that represent *bed frame locations*.

 ### The Bed Sheet